kaashif/blog/_src/about.md

 ##About

-I'm a programmer, student and free software "activist", meaning I bought a T-shirt from fsf.org once and wrote a patch for OpenBSD a few months ago, making me a fully-qualified expert.
+I'm a programmer, student at Oxford University (Maths and CS)and free software "activist", meaning I bought a T-shirt from fsf.org once and wrote a patch for OpenBSD a few months ago, making me a fully-qualified expert.

 These days, most programs I write are either in Python, Haskell or C.
 Python and C are the easiest languages around, and have so little syntax